A00467834/SMU-5510-HelloGit-vishnu/README.md

 I have completed my bachelor of Engineering in Computer science from chennai,India.
 I have 3 years of experience in the software development field focussing mainly on web technologies.
 During this course of time i got introduced to data processing and the power of processing data to infer information  from it.
 This is when i got interested in this technology and decided to pursue a masters degree in it.

 Topic that brought us together:
 Who does'nt like travelling, but some people really dont like :) .
 But fortunately we 3 of us had a common affinity towards travelling.
 "Travel, because you only live once" was the common quote we could relate among ourselves.
-We also had the common tastes in the places we like to visit.
+We also had the common tastes in places we like to visit.

 Fun fact about me:
 I have a habit when i eat i'll make sure that i could see my face on the plate by reflection.
 This kind of makes me feel that the plate is clean.